How to Build a Free Container Garden

 I wasn’t planning on giving up completely on our main garden.
 But I wasn’t taking any chances of having a complete failure.

 I planned on just re-potting my extra seedlings and transplanting them if and when the rain ever let up.
 But I ran out of larger pots.
 What I did have plenty of was chicken feed bags!
+Check out how I use them to grow potatoes!

 To build a container garden, it can get pretty expensive if you’re buying all your pots from the store.